grahama1970/draper/draper_formal_planner/README.md

+This project leverages intelligent autonomous agents to enhance the security, adaptability, and efficiency of complex software systems.
+These agents collaborate to identify vulnerabilities, plan secure operations, and dynamically respond to evolving threats.
+By integrating advanced reasoning and formal verification, the framework aims to provide robust, scalable solutions accessible to both technical experts and semi-technical stakeholders, ensuring clarity, transparency, and trust in automated decision-making.

 # 🧠 AI-Driven Formal Verification Planner for DO-254

 > **Note:** On-premises deployment significantly aids ITAR compliance by keeping data internal.
 Full compliance requires additional organizational controls (access restrictions, audits, training, documentation).